Two new books in Taschen‘s Making of a Masterpiece series go into detail on Stanley Kubrick‘s A Clockwork Orange and 2001: A Space Odyssey.

 Edited by Alison Castle, who has published books on film, design and photography for many years in an excellent manner, the beautiful and richly pictured editions reveal many facts and maybe some secrets about the films that easily rank among the best movies of their decades.

-When in 1964 exceptional British director Stanley Kubrick (1928 – 1999) got in touch with prominent science-fiction writer Arthur C. Clarke to cooperate on a film project, none of them had imagined the success of the finished movie.
+When in 1964 exceptional British director Stanley Kubrick (1928 – 1999) got in touch with prominent science-fiction writer Arthur C. Clarke to cooperate on a film project, neither of them would have imagined the success of the finished movie.

 Loosely based on a Clarke story about the detection of a xenofact on the moon, the film would both reveal the possible origins and future of mankind and the slow discovery of alien life, meanwhile dealing with defective technology and other obstacles.